nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 app.run(host="0.0.0.0", port=50100, debug=True)
 ```

-* As shown in the above code, using the `app.register_error_handler` method or `errorhandler` decorator, we can render error page for a specific error codes
+* As shown in the above code, using the `app.register_error_handler` method or `errorhandler` decorator, we can render error page for a specific HTTP error codes
 * The error handler function takes in an error object.
 Each error object contains `code`, `name`, `description` properties
 * A page located at `templates/message.html` is rendered while handling the error